-<Hanyu Da Zidian> ['Great Chinese Character Dictionary' (in 8 Volumes)].
+<hanv< th="">vu Da Zidian> ['Great Chinese Character Dictionary' (in 8</hanv<> vu Da Zidian> ['Great Chinese Character Dictionary' (in 8 es)].
 XU Zhongshu (Editor in Chief).
-Wuhan, Hubei Province (PRC): Hubei and Sichuan Dictionary Publishing Collectives, 1986-1990.
+Wuhan, Hubei Province Hubei and Sichuan Dictionary Publishing Collectives, 1990.
 ISBN: 7-5403-0030-2/H.16.

-《漢語大字典》。許力以主任,徐中舒主編,(漢語大字典工作委員會)。武漢:四川辭書出版社,湖北辭書出版社,1986-1990.
-ISBN: 7-5403-0030-2/H.16.
+7-5403-0030-2/H.16.

 Property kHanyuPinlu

 Status Provisional

 Category Readings

 Introduced 4.0.1

 Delimiter space

-Syntax $^{a-z}x{308}]+[1-5]([0-9]+)$
+Syntax ^[a-z\x{308}]+[1-5]\([0-9]+\)\$

-Description The Pronunciations and Frequencies of this character, based in part on those appearing in 《現代漢語頻率詞典》 <xiandai cidian="" hanyu="" pinlu=""> (XDHYPLCD) [Modern Standard Beijing Chinese Frequency Dictionary] (complete bibliographic information below).</xiandai>

-Data Format

-This dataset contains a total of 3799 records.
-(The original data provided to Unihan 2003/02/04 contained a total of 3800 records, including \bigcirc [U+3007] líng 'IDEOGRAPHIC NUMBER ZERO', not included in Unihan since it is not a CJK UNIFIED IDEOGRAPH.)
+Description The Pronunciations and Frequencies of this character, based in part on those appearing in 《現代漢語頻率詞典》 <xiandai cidian="" hanyu="" pinlu=""> (XDHYPLCD) [Modern Standard Beijing Chinese Frequency Dictionary] (complete bibliographic information below).
+Data Format This dataset contains a total of 3799 records.
+(The original data provided to Unihan 2003/02/04 contained a total of 3800 records, including ○ [U+3007] líng 'IDEOGRAPHIC NUMBER ZERO', not included in Unihan since it is not a CJK UNIFIED IDEOGRAPH.)
 Each entry is comprised of two pieces of data.

-The Hanyu Pinyin (HYPY) pronunciation(s) of the character, with numeric tone marks (1-5, where 5 indicates the "neutral tone") immediately following each alphabetic string.
+The Hanyu Pinyin (HYPY) pronunciation(s) of the character, with numeric tone marks (1-5, where 5 indicates the "neutral tone") immediately following each alphabetic string.</xiandai>

-Immediately following the numeric tone mark, a numeric string appears in parentheses: e.g. in "a1(392)" the numeric string "392" indicates the sum total of the frequencies of the pronunciations of the character as given in HYPLCD.
+Immediately following the numeric tone mark, a numeric string

+appears in parentheses: e.g. in "a1(392)" the numeric string "392" indicates the sum total of the frequencies of the pronunciations of the character as given in HYPLCD.

-Where more than one pronunciation exists, these are sorted by descending frequency, and the list elements are "comma + space" delimited.
+Where more than one pronunciation exists, these are sorted by descending frequency, and the list elements are "space" delimited.

-Release Information

-The XDHYPLCD data here for Modern Standard Chinese (Putonghua) cuts across 4 genres ("News," "Scientific," "Colloquial," and "Literature"), and was derived from a 440799 character corpus.
-See that text for additional information.